msucloudfellowship/msucloudfellowship.github.io/docs/session_introduction/lecture_introduction_to_cloud_computing_research.md

 #### NIST defintions of cloud: Service Levels and You

-What does "X as a service" actually mean, and where are the lines drawn?
+The [NIST definition of cloud computing](https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-145.pdf) defines service models, but what does "X as a service" actually mean, and where are the lines drawn?
 Like the species concept in biology, it's not always cut and dried, but can be thought of as a spectrum

 * Infrastructure (aaS):  Nuts and bolts, DIY, Lego.
 You need understanding of computing architecture as these services
 * Everything in between:  Platforms or pre-configured and managed infrastructure